 If you have approved a queue and it's not showing up in your inbox, please check your Spam folders.
 This includes not only the Junk Email or Spam folder in your email client—such as Outlook—but also the Spam folder or holding area of any other service your organization might use at the server-level, such as ProofPoint, MIMECast, or Cisco.

 Patience Is A Virtue

 Queues don't always arrive as soon as you press Send Immediately.
 Often, the problem is that the processor hasn't come to your turn yet.
-It could take five minutes to begin processing, it might be busy serving another customer before you, or it might have begun sending as expected but is currently still sending to your peers and hasn't arrived at your copy yet.
+It might be busy serving another customer before you or it might have begun sending as expected but is currently still sending to your peers and hasn't arrived at your copy yet.